 A mandatory London attraction for Harry Potter fans is the Warner Bros.
 Studio Tour London.
-After visiting this magnificent tribute to the people, costumes, pops, animals and sets that brought J.K.
-Rowling’s books to life, I now also understand why people, including my daughter, become overwhelmed by emotion upon stepping inside.
+After visiting this magnificent tribute to the people, costumes, props, animals, and sets that brought J.K.
+Rowling’s books to life, I now understand why people, including my daughter, become overwhelmed by emotion upon stepping inside.

 What Is the Warner Bros.
 Studio Tour London?

 Warner Bros.
 Studio Tour London is in Leavesden, about an hour’s drive or 20-minute train ride away from London.
 More details on how best to get there are below.
 It is by far one of the best things to do in London with kids though plenty of adults seek out the experience, too.

 Emma Watson, Daniel Radcliffe and Rupert Grant will tell you in the introductory video that they spent 10 years of their lives working and studying here while filming.
 The cast and crew became like family to them.
 It’s quite poignant as they were only kids at the time.